-- > The net position restricted for pensions of the Plan at the close of the fiscal year 2018 was \$26,197,456.
-The net position is available to meet the Plan's ongoing obligations to plan participants and their beneficiaries. - The Plan's net position restricted for pensions increased by \$1,231,235 or 4.9%, compared to last year's position of \$24,966,221 due to positive investment returns. - ➤ Revenues (Additions to Fiduciary Net Position) for the year were \$2,378,494, a decrease of \$827,123 from the prior year due to a decrease in participant contributions as well as decreased investment returns.
-Revenues include plan members' contributions of \$69,079 and a net investment gain of \$2,309,415. - Expenses (Deductions from Fiduciary Net Position) increased by \$158,581 to \$1,147,259 from the prior year expenses of \$988,678 due to an increase in retirement benefit allowances as well as new retirees.
-Expenses include retirement benefit allowances and administrative expenses of the System. - ➤ The time weighted investment rate of return, gross of fees, for the fiscal year ended June 30, 2018 was 9.7%.
-All funds except defensive equity outperformed the respective benchmarks but when compared to prior fiscal year 2017 return of 14.2%, there was a decreased performance of 4.5%. - ➤ The Plan's funding objective is to meet long-term benefit obligations through contributions and investment income.
-As of June 30, 2018, the actuarial funded ratio is 168.6% while the market assets funded ratio is 171.7%.
-The Plan's net position as percentage of total pension liability of 171.7% indicates that the EOS has sufficient funds to cover every dollar of benefits due.
+- ➤ The net position restricted for pensions of the Plan at the close of the fiscal year 2019 was \$26.1M.
+The net position is available to meet the Plan's ongoing obligations to plan participants and their beneficiaries. - > The Plan's net position restricted for pensions decreased by \$75,192 or 0.3%, compared to last year's position of \$26.2M due to lower investment returns. - ➤ Revenues (Additions to Fiduciary Net Position) for the year were \$1,126,497, a decrease of \$1,251,997 from the prior year due to lower investment returns.
+Revenues include plan members' contributions of \$70,259 and a net investment gain of \$1,056,238. - ➤ Expenses (Deductions from Fiduciary Net Position) increased by \$54,430 to \$1,201,689 from the prior year expenses of \$1,147,259 due to an increase in retirement benefit allowances (cost of living adjustment).
+Expenses include retirement benefit allowances and administrative expenses of the System. - The time weighted investment rate of return, gross of fees, for the fiscal year ended June 30, 2019 was 4.5%.
+All funds with the exception of fixed income and defensive equity performed lower than in fiscal year 2018.
+Real estate and defensive equity however outperformed their respective benchmarks. - ➤ The Plan's funding objective is to meet long-term benefit obligations through contributions and investment income.
+As of June 30, 2019, the actuarial funded ratio is 153.8% while the market value of assets funded ratio is 153.6%.
+The Plan's net position as percentage of total pension liability of 153.6% indicates that the EOS has sufficient funds to cover every dollar of benefits due.